 What type of alarms are required in rentals?

 Photoelectric smoke alarms with a long-life battery.
 The battery must have a lifespan of at least 10 years.
 Our testing has shown photoelectric alarms are much better than cheaper ionization models at detecting slow smouldering fires.
-We recommend Warrior Photoelectric smoke alarms (exclusive to Mitre 10).
 Hard-wired smoke alarms are also allowed.

 The alarm must meet the required product standards.
 Look for one of the following standards on the packaging:

 AS 3786:1993 (Australia, most common along with UL217)